egarpor/rp.flm.test/README.md

 Reproducibility of Cuesta-Albertos *et al.* (2017)
 --------------------------------------------------

-The directory [`/simulation`](https://github.com/egarpor/rp.flm.test/tree/master/simulation) contains the scripts used in the simulation study of the aforementioned paper, as well as their `.RData` outputs.
-Note that the size of `/simulation` is 916 Mb and those files are not downloaded when installing `rp.flm.test`.
+The directory [`/simulation`](https://github.com/egarpor/data-gofflm/tree/master/simulation) in the [data-gofflm](https://github.com/egarpor/data-gofflm) repository contains the scripts used in the simulation study of the aforementioned paper, as well as their `.RData` outputs.
+Those files are not downloaded when installing `rp.flm.test`.

 References
 ----------